TheresaLui/SelfHelpContent_v2/articles/microsoft.search/search-issuewiththedotnetsdk.md

 * The Azure Search .Net SDK has two libraries.
 Please make sure you are using the correct library for the operation you'd like to perform:

-	* [Client library](https://www.nuget.org/packages/Microsoft.Azure.Search) to execute indexing and search operations on an Azure Search index.
+	* [Client library](https://www.nuget.org/packages/Microsoft.Azure.Search) to execute indexing and search operations on an Azure Search index
-	* [Management library](https://www.nuget.org/packages/Microsoft.Azure.Management.Search) to provision a new service, manage api-keys, and adjust resources.
+	* [Management library](https://www.nuget.org/packages/Microsoft.Azure.Management.Search) to provision a new service, manage api-keys, and adjust resources

-* Upgrade to the latest version of the Azure Search .NET SDKs from Nuget.org for fixes and improvements.
+* Upgrade to the latest version of the Azure Search .NET SDKs from Nuget.org for fixes and improvements
-* If you encounter a bug, please create an issue on [GitHub](https://github.com/azure/azure-sdk-for-net/issues) and mention "Azure Search" in the title.
+* If you encounter a bug, please create an issue on [GitHub](https://github.com/azure/azure-sdk-for-net/issues) and mention "Azure Search" in the title
-* If you would like to provide feedback for a future update of the SDK, see our [feedback page](https://feedback.azure.com/forums/263029-azure-search).
+* If you would like to provide feedback for a future update of the SDK, see our [feedback page](https://feedback.azure.com/forums/263029-azure-search)

 ## **Recommended Documents**